Carl Großmann: Jail stay and confessions

 Großmann was connected to three murders and suspected of a fourth, tentatively identified as 19-year-old sex worker Emma Baumann from Mecklenburg, based on descriptions from her family provided to local media, although not ascertained by police.
 During his arrest and two weeks into custody, he would firmly contest that he had killed Nitsche because she had stolen from him, and attempted to convince officers to downgrade his murder charge to manslaughter.
-It was found that Nitsche, an unemployed cook, did have 100 mark bills on her person, but it is unknown whether they were hers or Großmann's, nor if she really stole them or if they were planted on Nitsche.
-Großmann stopped his daily pleas when police collected and interviewed a number of surviving women who described the interior of Großmann's home.
+It was found that Nitsche, an unemployed cook, did have 100-mark bills on her person, but it is unknown whether they were hers or Großmann's, nor if she really stole them or if they were planted on Nitsche.
+Großmann stopped his daily pleas when police collected and interviewed several surviving women who described the interior of Großmann's home.

 Großmann eventually confessed to several murders after detective Ludwig Werneburg offered to give him access to Hänschen, the pet siskin that he kept in the apartment.
 Werneburg was further able to gain Großmann's trust by allowing him unhandcuffed private time with the bird.
 After Werneburg ingratiated himself to Großmann by treating Hänschen for mites, Großmann admitted to killing three women, Marie Nitsche, "Martha", and Johanna Sosnowski.
 When asked if they had stolen from him, Großmann responded in the negative and said that "in the end, it was all just because I can't control myself around a girl".
-In the following six hours, Großmann described how he had lured, raped, killed, dismembered and dumped two of the victims.
+In the following six hours, Großmann described how he had lured, raped, killed, dismembered, and dumped two of the victims.
 When asked if he had killed anyone else, Großmann denied having done so and refused to speak further about his crimes, saying they were even for Hänschen's treatment.